simpleviewinc/keg-hub/repos/jsutils/README.md

 # jsUtils

 A small (60.8 KiB) utility library for commonly used helper methods.
-Check out the [demo](https://lancetipton.github.io/jsUtils/)

 ## Install